Project-MONAI/research-contributions/SwinUNETR/BTCV/README.md

 in the original spacing in a new folder based on the name of the experiment which is passed by `--exp_name`.

 ## Citation
-If you find this repository useful, please consider citing UNETR paper:
+If you find this repository useful, please consider citing the following papers:

 ```
 @article{tang2021self,